DigitalBitsOrg/go/tools/xdb-archivist/README.md

 ### S3 backend

-`stellar-archivist` supports reading from and writing to any S3-compatible storage.
+`xdb-archivist` supports reading from and writing to any S3-compatible storage.

 The following options are specific to S3 backend: